-In a career spanning nearly two decades, Kobayashi has worked on over 30 public projects.
-He has been awarded commissions and has been invited to present ideas for cities across the nation and for such organizations as the Getty Museum, The Metropolitan Water District of Southern California, the Bay Area Rapid Transit District, the Baltimore Red Line, Sound Transit and the Los Angeles County Metropolitan Transit Authority.
-In addition, he has participated in numerous discussion and selection panels as well as currently serving as an elected member of the Public Art Network Advisory Council which provides recommendations and insight to Americans for the Arts for the promotion, development and execution of public art services and resources nationwide.
+Based in Los Angeles, he has been commissioned by both public and private agencies across the nation including the Getty Museum, The Metropolitan Water District of Southern California, the Bay Area Rapid Transit District, the Baltimore Red Line, Sound Transit and the Los Angeles County Metropolitan Transit Authority.
+He received a BA from the University of California at Berkeley and an MFA from the University of Southern California.
+In addition, he has taught extensively at the Cal Poly School of Environmental Design and has served as vice-chairman of the Public Art Network Advisory Council which provides recommendations and insight to Americans for the Arts for the promotion, development and execution of public art services and resources nationwide.